Humanitarian workers participate in the 2020 Caux Retreat online as well as on site. (Photo: CCHN)

+From the participant’s perspective, Bishnu Mahat, ICRC Weapon Contamination Coordinator found it beneficial for his works.
 As a programme coordinator, I work with my team that I have to manage.
 Teams are made up of different persons, different feelings, emotions, values and different tolerance levels for the stress.
 To get collective intelligence and get maximum benefit for the programme I am managing, I do have to analyse the capacity and mental well-being of my teams.
 At times, I forget to take care of myself on this.
 With this CCHN retreat, I felt that self-awareness is the key; sometimes taking a pause and reflecting on whether what you are doing is the right thing and whether you are doing things in the right way is okay.
 I also understood not everyone has the same reaction or the same resilience to a situation.
 Although I am not fully qualified, I will try to read micro-expressions.
-I also learnt that sometimes even saying something like "I feel you" can mean a lot to a person.
-I will try to be an active listener and I learnt some key concepts: "it’s okay not to feel okay", "it’s not just me" and "it’s okay to share your feelings and thoughts and reach out for help.
+I also learned that sometimes even saying something like “I feel you” can mean a lot to a person.
+I will try to be an active listener and I learned some key concepts: “it’s okay not to feel okay”, “it’s not just me” and “it’s okay to share your feelings and thoughts and reach out for help.

 During the last day of the retreat, participants discussed the next steps towards building a community of frontline negotiators that will offer support and guidance.

 Online and on site participants gather for a group photo at the end of the 2020 Caux Retreat.
 (Photo: CCHN)